donmhico/DM-Confirm-Email/readme.txt

 4. DM Confirm Email settings

 == Changelog ==

+= 1.4 =
+* Added the ability to edit and customize the email content containing the new account information (username and password).
+* New and better organized Settings page UI.

 = 1.3 =
 * Added the ability to send welcome message to newly registered users.